 I live in Glasgow, Scotland and I am an empathetic, skilled and capable engineer who is passionate about technology, the DevOps movement and improving the lives of IT professionals through software automation.

-I work for Chef Software as a Professional Services Engineering Consultant; I am responsible for project management, delivering projects and driving customers’ adoption of Chef solutions & DevOps practices, enabling transformation to higher velocity IT.
-As a DevSecOps practitioner I build and evangelise infrastructure, compliance and application automation solutions.
-Prior to this, I was a Customer Success Engineer developing trusted advisor relationships based on cultural, professional & technical depth in all things Chef and DevOps.
+I previously worked for Chef Software as a Senior Professional Services Engineering Consultant; I was responsible for project management, delivering projects and driving customers' adoption of Chef solutions & DevOps practices, enabling transformation to higher velocity IT.
+As a DevSecOps practitioner, I built and evangelised infrastructure, compliance and application automation solutions.
+Before this, I was a Customer Success Engineer developing trusted advisor relationships based on cultural, professional & technical depth in all things Chef and DevOps.

-I was previously employed at Glasgow University SRC as their IT Manager with wide and varied responsibilities, ranging from IT ops, infrastructure automation and application development to advising the organisation on any/all technical topics both inside and outside of IT.
+I was also previously employed at Glasgow University SRC as their IT Manager with responsibilities ranging from IT ops, infrastructure automation and application development to advising the organisation on any/all technical topics both inside and outside of IT.

 I graduated from the University of Glasgow in 2009 with a BEng in Civil Engineering.
 My undergraduate thesis was an investigation into Genetic Optimisation of Structural Systems.
 During my time at the University of Glasgow, I was actively involved in Subcity Radio as both IT Systems Manager and all round geek.